peachmangopie/THSEC11-Chapter-1-and-2/_README.txt

 publications.tex               - The file where the related publications of the author(s) are to be placed.

-results_and_discussions.tex    - The file where the results, analyses, and their discussions are to be placed.
+results_and_discussion.tex     - The file where the results, analyses, and their discussions are to be placed.

-revisions_to_the_final.tex     - The file where the revisions to the final defense document are placed based on the comments of the panel of examiners.

-revisions_to_the_proposal.tex  - The file where the revisions to the proposal were done based on the comments of the panel of examiners.

 theoretical_considerations.tex - The file where the conceptual and theoretical considerations are to be placed.